PyrosStuff/US-Tax-Calculator/README.md

 # US-Tax-Calculator
+## THE JAVASCRIPT VERSION IS CURRENTLY BROKEN!
+### If you want to use this code, use the Python version.

 Calculates sales tax by state then counties.
 If you are developing this project this next line is VERY IMPORTANT!